mjrubino/wildlife-wrangler/README.md

 ## Coming soon
 * Handling requests of > 200,000 records.
 * Ability to incorporate records directly from a copy of the eBird data set that user has downloaded.
 * Generalization of framework to better facilitate multiple users.
 Parameters.sqlite will be replaced with a template that user can build from.
-Each user will access a local copy of parameters.sqlite filled out to for their needs.
+Each user will access a local copy of parameters.sqlite filled out for their needs.

 ## Inputs
 Data is gathered from catalogs and databases through API's so there are few inputs.
 However, the 'parameters.sqlite' database is needed, which includes tables for species-concepts, data request parameters, and post-request filtering criteria.